 As of December 25, 2011, the Company held certain items that are required to be measured at fair value on a recurring basis.
 These included cash and cash equivalents, derivative assets and liabilities, short-term investments in available-for-sale securities and long-term investments in available-for-sale securities.
 Cash equivalents consist of short-term, highly liquid, income-producing investments such as money market funds and other funds that have maturities of 90 days or less.
 Derivative assets and liabilities consist of long and short positions on both exchange-traded commodity futures and commodity options as well as margin cash on account with the Company's derivatives brokers.
 Short-term investments in available-for-sale securities consist of short-term, highly liquid, income-producing investments such as municipal debt securities that have maturities of greater than 90 days but less than one year.
-Long-term investments in available-for-sale securities consist of income-producing investments such as municipal debt securities consist of greater than one year.
+Long-term investments in available-for-sale securities, corporate debt securities and fund-of-funds units that have maturities of greater than one year.